 For our customers in Europe, the Middle East, and Africa, Microsoft Ireland Operations Ltd. will be responsible for all billing documents (invoices, statements, credit notes, and refunds) and all payments will need to be made to Microsoft Ireland Operations Ltd. In October 2016, you are likely to see two statements or invoices: one from Microsoft Online, Inc., to close out any outstanding charges; one from Microsoft Ireland Operations Ltd. for charges that you accrue during the remainder of the month.
-Postpay threshold customers might see a credit card charge on their card at the time of transition from Microsoft Online, Inc., to Microsoft Ireland Operations Ltd. This charge will close out any outstanding charges.
+Postpay threshold accounts might see a credit card charge on their card at the time of transition from Microsoft Online, Inc., to Microsoft Ireland Operations Ltd. This charge will close out any outstanding charges.
 Starting October 2016, statements and invoices will start to show applicable VAT charges.

 Here are more frequently asked questions.

 Value-added tax, or VAT, is a consumption tax that is assessed on goods and services consumed in the European Union and in other countries.
 VAT is charged to the customer as a percentage of the price of the goods or services sold.
 The collected VAT is transferred to the appropriate tax authority.

-A VAT registration number (also called a VAT identification number) identifies a business customer who has registered to pay VAT, if required, directly to their local tax authority.
+A VAT registration number (also called a VAT identification number) identifies a business who has registered to pay VAT, if required, directly to their local tax authority.
 In European Union countries, the VAT registration number starts with 2 letters that are specific to each country/region, followed by a maximum of 12 numbers or letters.
 After you enter your VAT registration number, validation can take up to 3 days.
 You will be notified in Microsoft Advertising if there was a problem validating your VAT registration number.